 A Mothers Gaze's core message addresses the significant issue of mental health with new mothers; and how exercise, social groups, interaction, and support can have huge positive effects on the growth of the mind and body.
 In environments like this, conversation happens, and experiences are discussed and shared; all enabling reinforcement of parental ideas, and that we are ‘not alone’ when being a mum gets hard.

-The three-year journey - for the eleven mothers and myself - has been therapeutic in nature; helping to build, and establish, a trusting relationship with one another that has led us to capture key transformational moments of their new parenting adventure.
+The three-year journey - for the eleven mothers and myself - has been therapeutic; helping to build, and establish, a trusting relationship with one another that has led us to capture key transformational moments of their new parenting adventure.

 A collaborative project with Gillian Holmes - Antenatal and Postnatal Yoga Teacher and NCT Practitioner